olekaspt/Lab07/README.md

 ## Objective
 The objective of this Lab is to create an implementation of a Heap and a Priority Queue.

+NO TEMPLATES or smart pointers is needed for this lab.
+You can easily do this with arrays solely.

 For this lab you will either make a MaxPriorityQueue or MinPriorityQueue.
 I don't care which, as long as you are consistent in the lab.